peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public bool ReplaceSurrogates { get; }

- Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char`  s forming one Unicode code point) are each replaced with a replacement character (U + FFFD).
+ Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char`  s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
 The default is false; an exception is thrown when such code points are encountered.

    <b>Returns:</b>